kddartown/onedart/platform/modules/kdsmart-userguide/source/kdsmart-app-b.rst

    <a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">ISO-8601 format</a>

-When KDXplore or KDSmart use a timestamp for a scored trait value the timestamp is recorded in |ISO_link|.
+When KDXplore or KDSmart use a timestamp for a scored trait value the timestamp is recorded in a format compatible with |ISO_link|.

+This formula should work for any timestamp produced by KDXplore or KDSmart, but is not universally applicable to all date/times produced in the |ISO_link| format.

 Using this format means that you can correctly compare data collected in different time zones.